This luscious berry semi naked cake finishes out my spring sweets week! It is so easy, I almost hate to call it a recipe!

 I have created a simple video to take you step by step through my process for creating a show stopping semi naked cake!
 Simply pause the video anytime you need to take a closer look!
 (The full recipe is below)

-I have been so inspired this week by all the bakers who have shared their spring sweets recipes.
+I have been so inspired by all the fresh fruit starting to pop up in the Farmer’s market!
 My creative juices are flowing and I will be sharing lots of fresh new recipes throughout the spring and summer season!

 I really encourage you to give this semi naked cake a try!
 No matter what your cake decorating skill level, you can create a masterpiece that will wow your family and friends.
 Take it from me, someone who was kicked out of cake decorating class!!